johnnywycliffe/RaceDotNet/Design Docs/Software.md

   - during setup time, everyone is given a copy of the participants list.
   - backOut() should be available
 - countdown()

+### raceInitTargeted()
+Used to send to specific drivers rather than anyone in the vicinity.

 ### countdown()
 Handles the start of a race, coordinating LEDS